bxjthu/PS/pre/harvard-classics/source.md

 So if a man's wit be wandering, let him study the mathematics; for in demonstrations, if his wit be called away never so little, he must begin again.
 If his wit be not apt to distinguish or find differences, let him study the Schoolmen; for they are cymini sectores [splitters of hairs].
 If he be not apt to beat over matters, and to call up one thing to prove and illustrate another, let him study the lawyers' cases.
 So every defect of the mind may have a special receipt.

 ---
+## Of Studies
+.smaller[By Francis Bacon; Presented by Sun Yiming]

+Studies pass into and influence manners.
+There is no stond or impediment in the wit but may be wrought out by fit studies; like as diseases of the body may have appropriate exercises.

+---
+## Of Studies
+.smaller[By Francis Bacon; Presented by Li Jiongzhou]

+STUDIES serve for delight, for ornament, and for ability.
+Their chief use for delight is in privateness and retiring; for ornament, is in discourse; and for ability, is in the judgment and disposition of business.

+Some books are to be tasted, others to be swallowed, and some few to be chewed and digested; that is, some books are to be read only in parts; others to be read, but not curiously; and some few to be read wholly, and with diligence and attention.

+Reading maketh a full man; conference a ready man; and writing an exact man.
+And therefore, if a man write little, he had need have a great memory; if he confer little, he had need have a present wit: and if he read little, he had need have much cunning, to seem to know that he doth not.

+---
 ##Of Nature in Man